DE&I Strategy: 7 Benchmarks for Equitable Talent Development

 As the influential management consultant Peter Drucker once said, “You can’t manage what you can’t measure.”

 If an organization wants to create equity but does not measure who participates in their talent development program, what the outcomes are, and what impact is being had at both micro and macro levels, it’s unlikely that the company will produce the equitable outcomes it is looking for.

 To combat low adoption rates, program marketing (especially the kind that’s targeted towards relevant channels for the desired demographic) is key to driving program participation.

 A significant driver of program adoption is executive sponsorship – when the company identifies executives who are willing to promote and vocalize the value of the program.

 - Employee marketing campaigns to make sure frontline employees are aware of the benefit and understand how to take advantage of it

 - Active support from managers

 Bottom Line: Your DE&I Strategy Must Be Equitable to Make an Impact

 In a statement on racial equity for the Business Roundtable in October 2020, CEO of Walmart Doug McMillan said:

-By leveraging the frameworks outlined in the “seven A’s of equity,” talent development leaders have the opportunity to close the equity gap with the resources and authority they have today.
+By leveraging the frameworks outlined above, talent development leaders have the opportunity to close the equity gap, while simultaneously improving the ROI of their programs.